flyteorg/flyte/rsts/concepts/data_management.rst

    def my_task(m: int, n: str, o: FlyteFile) -> pd.DataFrame:
       ...

-In the above code sample, ``m, n, o`` are inputs to the task.
+In the above code sample, ``m``, ``n``, ``o`` are inputs to the task.
 ``m`` of type ``int`` and ``n`` of type ``str`` are simple primitive types, while ``o`` is an arbitrarily sized file.
-All of them from Flyte's point of view are ``data``.
+All of them from Flyte's point of view, are ``data``.
 The difference lies in how Flyte stores and passes each of these data items.

 For every task that receives input, Flyte sends an **Inputs Metadata** object, which contains all the primitive or simple scalar values inlined, but in the case of complex, large objects, they are offloaded and the `Metadata` simply stores a reference to the object.
-In our example, ``m, n`` are inlined while
+In our example, ``m``, and ``n`` are inlined while
-``o`` and the output ``pd.DataFrame`` are offloaded to an object store, and reference is captured in the metadata.
+``o`` and the output ``pd.DataFrame`` are offloaded to an object store, and their reference is captured in the metadata.

 `Flytekit TypeTransformers` make it possible to use complex objects as if they are available locally - just like persistent filehandles.
 But Flyte backend only deals with the references.

-Thus, primitive data types and references to large objects fall under Metadata - `Meta input` or `Meta output`, and the actual large object is called **Raw data**.
+Thus, primitive data types and references to large objects fall under Metadata - `Meta input` or `Meta output`, and the actual large object is known as **Raw data**.
 A unique property of this separation is that all `meta values` are read by FlytePropeller engine and available on the FlyteConsole or CLI from the control plane.
-`Raw` data is not read by any of the Flyte components and hence it is possible to store it in a completely separate blob storage or alternate stores, which Flyte control plane components do not have access to but the users's container/tasks can access this data.
+`Raw` data is not read by any of the Flyte components and hence it is possible to store it in a completely separate blob storage or alternate stores, which can't be accessed by Flyte control plane components but can be accessed by users's container/tasks.

 Raw Data Prefix
 ~~~~~~~~~~~~~~~